nbicocchi/learn-microservices/modules/observability/slides/1 - Observability.md

 # Observability

-When your systems are distributed, **things will break**.
-And when they do, you want to be able to identify and fix the problem as soon as possible before it alters the entire system’s performance, or affects your organization’s reputation.
+When systems are distributed, **failures are inevitable**.
+The key is being able to detect and resolve issues **quickly**, before they impact overall performance or damage your organization’s reputation.

-People have varying knowledge of what observability means:
+Observability is interpreted differently across the industry:

-* For some engineers, it’s the old wine of [monitoring](https://iamondemand.com/blog/how-to-properly-monitor-your-k8s-clusters-and-pods/) in a pristine bottle.
+* Some engineers see it as simply [monitoring](https://iamondemand.com/blog/how-to-properly-monitor-your-k8s-clusters-and-pods/) in a fancier package.
-* Honeycomb, in its [Guide to Achieving Observability](https://www.honeycomb.io/wp-content/uploads/2018/07/Honeycomb-Guide-Achieving-Observability-v1.pdf), defines observability as the ability to ask arbitrary questions about your production environment.
+* Honeycomb, in its [Guide to Achieving Observability](https://www.honeycomb.io/wp-content/uploads/2018/07/Honeycomb-Guide-Achieving-Observability-v1.pdf), defines it as the ability to **ask arbitrary questions about your production environment**.

-Despite the variability in these definitions, **the overarching goal of observability is to achieve better visibility into systems:**
+Regardless of the definition, **observability’s ultimate goal is complete visibility into your system**:

-* Observability is a property enabling you to understand what’s happening inside your software, from the outside.
+* It allows you to understand what’s happening **inside your software from the outside**.
-* An observable system provides all the information you need to address day-to-day questions about a system.
-It also enables you to navigate into the system’s failure modes and **trace issues to their root cause**.
+* It equips you with the data needed to answer everyday operational questions and to **trace failures to their root causes**.

-An effective observability solution may address questions like:
+An effective observability strategy answers questions like:

-* Why is “y” broken?
+* Why is service “y” failing?
-* What went wrong during the release of feature “x”?
+* What went wrong during the deployment of feature “x”?
-* Why has system performance degraded over the past few days?
+* Why has system performance degraded recently?
-* What did my service look like at point “y”?
+* What was the state of my service at time “y”?
-* Is this system issue affecting specific users or all of them?
+* Is the issue affecting all users or only a subset?

 ## Pillars of Observability

 * **Sources**: Part of the infrastructure and application layer, such as a microservice, a device, a database, a message queue, or the operating system.
 They typically must be instrumented to emit signals.
 * **Signals**: Information emitted by sources.
-There are different signal types, the most common are logs, metrics, and traces.
+There are different signal types, the most common are:
+  * logs
+  * metrics
+  * traces
 * **Agents**: Responsible for signal collection, processing, and routing.
 * **Destinations**: Where you consume signals, for different reasons and use cases.
+These include:
+  * visualizations (e.g., dashboards)
+  * alerting
-These include visualizations (e.g., dashboards), alerting, long-term storage (for regulatory purposes), and analytics (finding new usages for an app).
+  * long-term storage (for regulatory purposes)
+  * analytics (finding new usages for an app)
 * **Telemetry**: The process of collecting signals from sources, routing or preprocessing via agents, and ingestion to destinations.

 ![](images/observability-overview.webp)